pivotal/paving/README.md

 # Paving

-This repository contains terraform templates for paving the necessary infrastructure to deploy the Pivotal Platform to a single foundation.
-You can deploy Pivotal Application Service (PAS) and Pivotal Container Service (PKS) to the same foundation.
-The templates **do not** create an Ops Manager VM but **do** create the necessary infrastructure for the VM (security groups, keys, etc).
+This repository contains Terraform templates for paving the necessary infrastructure to deploy the Pivotal Platform to a single foundation.
-The templates supoprt paving on AWS, vSphere, Azure, and GCP.
+The templates support AWS, vSphere, Azure, and GCP.

+### Notes

+- These templates support deploying Pivotal Application Service (PAS) and Pivotal Container Service (PKS) to the same foundation.

+- The templates **do not** create an Ops Manager VM but **do** create the necessary infrastructure for the VM (security groups, keys, etc).

-These templates demonstrate a modest production deployment in two AZs on each IaaS.
-They contain extremely minimal interdependence or cleverness, to facilitate incorporating these templates into your own automation easily.
+- These templates demonstrate a modest production deployment in two AZs on each IaaS.

+- These templates contain extremely minimal interdependence or cleverness, to facilitate incorporating these templates into your own automation easily.

 ## Requirements